steamos-community/stephensons-rocket/README.md

 * SteamOS requires a 2GB USB Stick to install.
 Ye Olde SteamOSe works from a DVD or a 1GB USB Stick.
 * SteamOS requires a real computer.
 Ye Olde SteamOSe has 3D acceleration on VMWare and Virtualbox, out of the box.
 * SteamOS says it needs 500GB of disk space, but that's a lie.
 Ye Olde SteamOSe requires the same amount of space as SteamOS really does - 40.5GB minimum (of that 10GB and any more available is for games).
 * SteamOS takes over your PC.
-Ye Olde SteamOSe supports dual-boot on non-LVM non-RAID systems.
+Ye Olde SteamOSe supports dual-boot.
 * SteamOS only supports Realtek networking, or firmware-free networking.
 Ye Olde SteamOSe supports everything a modern Linux does, including WiFi.
 * SteamOS monopolizes drives.
 Ye Olde SteamOSe can resize NTFS partitions.
 * SteamOS only outputs to HDMI audio.
 Ye Olde SteamOSe supports almost any sound card with a couple of clicks.